Wondering whether cocaine can make you sleepy and tired—even though it’s a stimulant?

 Get Treatment for Cocaine Abuse

 If you’re worried about the effects of cocaine, it’s probably time to get help.
-There’s no shame in needing help for cocaine abuse.
+There’s no shame in needing help for cocaine addiction.

 In fact, over 102,000 people entered treatment for cocaine abuse in 2017 alone.
 That’s 5.1% of all treatment admissions in America!

-You’re more likely to have a good recovery outcome if you get treatment.
+You’re more likely to have a good recovery outcome if you get treatment from a drug rehab center.
 Cocaine withdrawal is hard on your own and you’re more likely to relapse.

 Treatment for cocaine abuse includes: